 1. Does your medical school and/or institution have an Office of Sustainability?
 3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
 2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff, but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: Ohio State University has a Sustainability Institute that serves the entire campus .
-Lauren Koch is a full time Sustainability Program Manager at the Ohio State University Wexner Medical Center, reporting to Aparna Dial, Senior Director of Sustainability for campus.
-Dr. Dial has an additional team of five working across campus: zero waste (2 FTEs), assistant director of sustainability, sustainability analyst, and a water resources engineer.
-At the medical center, there is also a full time Commodity Manager for Sustainability and Supplier Diversity, Kai Peters.
+1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability

+Ohio State University has a Sustainability Institute that serves the entire campus.
+We have a wonderful full time Sustainability Program Manager at the Ohio State University Wexner Medical Center, reporting to our fantastic Senior Director of Sustainability for campus.
+Additionally. a team of five works across campus: zero waste (2 FTEs), assistant director of sustainability, sustainability analyst, and a water resources engineer.
+At the medical center, there is also a full time Commodity Manager for Sustainability and Supplier Diversity.
 The medical center facilities team is adding an energy engineer to their team in 2022, and we're working towards dedicating a few physicians' time (10% or so) to sustainability in various areas: Hematology, General Internal Medicine, and Anesthesiology.